hssmalo/steampunkfantasy/rules.md

 - 1 twohanded weapon or 2 onehanded equipment (such as heavy musket, pistol&shield ...)
 - Any number of independent equipment (such as grenades, gas-masks, wings...)
-- A unit base may have a maximum of one unit-base weapon. (hand-held cannon)
+- A unit base may have a maximum of one shared weapon. (hand-held cannon)

 Unless otherwise stated, the standard weapons of an infantry is a 2handed weapon